 The female detective finished touching the rim of her right eye with colored liner, and shook her head.
-He casually followed her out into the kitchen where she snatched her purse off the nearest counter.
+He casually followed her out into the kitchen where she snatched her purse off the counter, weaving towards the entrance.
 "Trust me, Neuro.
 This is no mission preparation, no assignment plan, and no puzzle of any kind.
-There's nothing you need to get involved with tonight, you hear?"
+There's nothing you need to get involved in tonight, you hear?"

-"Though what is the occasion?
-Humans only groom themselves to that extent for the purpose of impressing someone else."
+"But what is the occasion?
+Humans only groom themselves to that extent for the sole purpose of impressing someone else."

-Grunting at his remark, Yako did her best to herd him through entrance door of her apartment, aiming for the outer hallway.
-She turned to lock it up, clarifying, "It's a date, Neuro, alright?
+Grunting at his remark, Yako did her best to herd him out of front door of her apartment, pushing him along the outer hallway.
+She turned back to lock her door, clarifying, "It's a date, Neuro, alright?
 I have a date.
 And I cannot express this enough—I do not want you to interfere."

-Yako came to adore Christian's company, even in romantic terms; and all the while she despised the very possibility of Neuro spoiling it for her by frightening him off somehow.
+Yako came to adore Christian's company, even on possible-romantic terms; and all the while she despised the very imagery of Neuro spoiling it for her by frightening him off somehow.

-The demon and the girl set off down to reach the main lobby afterwards, side by side, both far too stubborn to diverge from their path in submission.
+The demon and the girl set off down to reach the main lobby afterwards, side by side, both far too stubborn to diverge from their path in some type of submission.
 "What does a date require exactly?"